DelQuentin/TaxiEye/README.md

 - Recording or Realtime
 - Path and Map
 - PID parameters
-- Deviation feedback profile using guassian parameters (μ,σ)
+- Deviation feedback profile using gaussian parameters (μ,σ)

 ## Run evaluations
 The command to use the evaluation file has the following format :